 Exam Dates and Deadlines

 The Written Exam is only offered in the spring via a remote proctoring platform.
-The application period opens five months prior to the exam.
+The application period opens six months prior to the exam.

 Exam Content Outline

 The AOBS written exam consists of 200 multiple-choice questions that tests the knowledge and understanding of basic science and clinical knowledge, skills and principles critical to the practice of General Surgery.
 The examination is subjected to conventional psychometric analysis using accepted modern methods of key validation and item scoring.
 The total examination time is 4 hours and 30 minutes and is administered and is administered via a remote proctoring platform.

 The exam evaluates academic knowledge in the following areas: